timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 ## Set up documentation

 I will ask you to write a tutorial page and a reference page.
 For reasons of time (and becaue this is simple package), we will skip "how-to" and "explanation."
 To save yourself time, you can be quite brief but do not omit any essential components.
-Here are the key steps (remember, the necessary components are linked [above](#documentation)):
+Here are the key steps (remember, documentation on the necessary components is linked [above](#documentation)):

 1. Create an empty file, `docs/src/tutorial.md`
 2. Title the "page" `# Tutorial`